eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/docs/how-to-deploy.md

 ### Docs

-Every good open source project has at least a bit of documentation.
-A part of this documentation is generated from decent docstrings you wrote together with your code.
+Every good project has at least a bit of documentation.
+Part of this documentation is generated from decent docstrings you wrote together with your code.
+Writing functions without docstrings is a lot like playing russian roulette: at some point, you will regret the decision.

 #### MKdocs Introduction

 We use [Mkdocs](https://www.mkdocs.org/), with its [material](https://squidfunk.github.io/mkdocs-material/) theme.
 This generates very nice webpages and feels a bit more modern than Sphinx (which is also great!).

-The main upside of `mkdocs` is the fact that its source files are [markdown](https://en.wikipedia.org/wiki/Markdown), the most basic formatted text format there is.
+The main upside of `mkdocs` is the fact that its source files are [markdown](https://en.wikipedia.org/wiki/Markdown), the most basic text format there is.
 For instance, github readmes (including the one you are reading now) are also written in markdown.
-In that sense, we get consistency, all the stuff that we want to communicate is written in markdown:
+This yields _consistency_: all the stuff that we want to communicate is written in markdown:

 - readme's in the repo
 - text cells in jupyter notebooks
 - source files for the documentation site

-This means that we can write everything once, and link it together.
+This means that we need to write everything once, and add it to docs if we want it to be there.
 All the formats are the same, hence trivially compatible.

 #### Basic MKdocs Commands

 This cookiecutter already contains the [mkdocs.yml](mkdocs.yml) file, which is -unsurprisingly- the configuration file for your mkdocs project.
 Using this cookiecutter, you can focus on content.
-Alongside this configuration file, we also included a demo page; [index.md](./docs/index.md), which is the home page of the documentation website.
+Alongside this configuration file, we also included a demo page; [index.md](./docs/index.md), which will be the home page of the documentation website.

 For a test drive, you need to know some commands.
-To build your website (i.e., generate html starting from your markdown sources), you do
+To build your website (generate html starting from your markdown sources), you do

 ```shell
 mkdocs build